darekf77/ng2-logger/src/tests/mocha-tests-info.md

-THIS FILE IS GENERATED.THIS FILE IS GENERATED.
-THIS FILE IS GENERATED.
+THIS FILE IS GENERATED - DO NOT MODIFY

 # Purpose of this folder
 Put your backend **mocha** tests (with *.test.ts extension) in this folder or any other *tests*